zyllifeworld/clindet_docs/doc/DNAseq/WES/workflow.md

   - [Case Reports](#case-reports)
   - [Implementation](#implementation)

-clindet post-processess outputs of cancer variant calling analysis pipelines from **BAM** from Tumor-Normal paired (Tumor-only model) and generates reports for researchers and curators at UMCCR.
+ClinDet post-processess outputs of cancer variant calling analysis pipelines from **BAM** from Tumor-Normal paired (Tumor-only model) and generates reports for researchers and curators at UMCCR.